jbaxe2/blackboard.rest.dart/README.md

 The redirect_uri is an instance of [Uri] that the user will be redirected to once the application permissions have been allowed.
 This could be the same URI as the client application, or somewhere else.
-The httpResponse should be the [HttpResponse] instance for which a redirect of the client may be triggered.
+The httpResponse should be the [HttpResponse] instance for which the redirect of the client may be triggered.

+Next we'll need to request the token:

+*AccessToken token = await oauth2.requestToken ('client_credentials')*

+OR (if we received an authorization code to act on behalf of a specific user)

+*AccessToken token = await oauth2.requestToken (
+  'authorization_code', 'the_auth_code'
+)*

+In this case, 'client_credentials' is used when acting on behalf of an application, and 'authorization_code' is used when we have received a code by a specific user allowing the application to act on his or her behalf.

+Note that if using an authorization code, this must be handled in two *separate* requests.
+The first request redirects the user to obtain the authorization code.
+The second request makes use of the authorization code (so it must be passed in by the client application on the second request).
+When acting on behalf of an application, there is no need to request authorization.

+Further examples can be found in the example folder.

 **A Note on Tests...**